h0ssimo/h0ssimo.github.io/_drafts/articles/workflow-controlling-sewing-lines-using-zbrush-and-substance-painter.md

 ### Conclusion

-I like this workflow because it's fast and doesn't need extra _UDIM_ _tiles_.
+I like this workflow because it's fast and doesn't necessarily need extra _UDIM_ _tiles_.

 Also, this showcased workflow, could be used for any sorts of similar things, like zippers; then you can assign metal material to that section in _Substance Painter_.